jwllee/HMMConf/java/README.md

 This is implemented by modifying the `isFinalMarking` function of the `SyncProduct` class.
 To only require that the log projection of the alignment corresponds to the trace, we require that the sink place of the trace net to have at least one token.
-Given the A\* algorithm property, the alignment we get at the first time we achieve the condition should be optimal.
+Given the A\* algorithm property, when we achieve this condition for the first time, the alignment we get should be optimal.